 Roger Moore, Maud Adams in the Lake Palace

 Mecavnik (also known as Küstendorf) is a village that Serbian director Emir Kusturica built for his film Life Is A Miracle.
 But this traditional wooden settlement didn’t just get forgotten and abandoned when the shooting finished.
-Quite the contrary, Kusturica made it into a home for himself and his family as well as a vibrant art hub.
+Quite the contrary, Kusturica made it into a home for himself and his family as well as a vibrant artistic hub.
 The village features a library, an art gallery and, of course, a cinema.
 It also hosts annual film festivals.
-If you’re looking for a truly immersive experience, then this one of a kind work of genius will meet your expectations.
+So if you’re looking for a truly immersive experience, then this one-of-a-kind work of genius will meet your expectations.

 Two main characters from the American romantic comedy Pretty Woman first meet when Edward (Richard Gere) asks Vivian (Julia Roberts) to help him get to the Beverly Wilshire hotel where he’s staying.
-As their relationship develops, big part of the film is shot in this luxurious hotel.
-Beverly Wilshire is actually famous in its own right having hosted Barack Obama, Elvis Presley, John Lennon and many more memorable guests.
-Still, the cinematic history is strongly celebrated with a special “Pretty Woman For a Day” package which follows the footsteps of Julia Robert’s character: from private shopping on Rodeo Drive to a romantic dinner for two.
+As their relationship develops, a big part of the film is shot in this luxurious hotel.
+Of course, Beverly Wilshire is famous in its own right, having hosted Barack Obama, Elvis Presley, John Lennon, and many more memorable guests.
+Still, the cinematic history celebrates with a special “Pretty Woman For a Day” package which follows the footsteps of Julia Robert’s character: from private shopping on Rodeo Drive to a romantic dinner for two.